-The City of Owatonna operates a community yard waste compost site for all residents for the disposal of:
+The Owatonna Composite Site is a community yard waste site for all residents for the disposal of:

 - Christmas trees and wreaths

 In the State of Minnesota these materials are prohibited from being placed in your household garbage pickup.

 This site is operated under contract with an independent service provider.

 The Compost Site is closed for the season.